What are your rates?

 I'm having trouble with my speaking voice, can you help?

-Similar vocal technique exercises are used for diferent types of vocal work, that may include newscasting, public speaking and voice acting, but the application is to speaking rather than singing.
-So we can work on the fundamentals to help you develop a better voice for your specific application.
+Similar vocal technique exercises are used for different types of vocal work, that may include newscasting, public speaking and voice acting, but the application is to speaking rather than singing So we can work on the fundamentals to help you develop a better voice for your specific application.

 Most voice methods start with "breathing."
 Is that also what you work on first?